Chance of a Lifetime (1950 film)

-Chance of a Lifetime is a 1950 British film starring, produced, co-written and directed by Bernard Miles.
+Chance of a Lifetime is a 1950 British film directed and produced by Bernard Miles and starring Miles, Basil Radford and Niall MacGinnis.
+It was written by Miles and Walter Greenwood.

 Its depiction of industrial relations was seen as controversial and distributors initially refused to screen it.
-It was nominated for the 1951 BAFTA for Best British Film, which was awarded to The Blue Lamp.

 Plot

 In the times of austerity after the Second World War, Dickinson works hard to try to keep his failing agricultural implements factory going.
-His disgruntled workers do not appreciate his efforts, however, and resent Bland, his bullying works manager.
-He has a suggestion box installed after workers complain he never listens to them but, after the works manager threatens latecomers, the only response is insulting.
-When Bland sacks the author of the suggestion, Bolger, the workforce go on strike.
+His disgruntled workers do not appreciate his efforts, however, and also resent Bland, his bullying works manager.
+Dickinson has a suggestion box installed after workers complain he never listens to them but, after Bland threatens latecomers, the only response is insulting.
+When Bland sacks Bolger, the author of the suggestion, the workforce go on strike.
 Dickinson confronts them and, in the heat of the moment, tells them he works much harder than they do and dares them to run the business themselves.
 Baxter gets the others to take him up on his suggestion, and they elect Stevens and Morris to do just that.
 Dickinson is taken aback, but reluctantly agrees to let the factory to them on condition that they pay him annually 5% of the capital value of the business, equivalent to £120 a week.

-Bland, Miss Cooper, Dickinson's secretary, the works manager, the foreman and a few others quit.
+Works manager Bland, Dickinson's secretary Miss Cooper, the foreman, and a few others quit.
 That night, Dickinson's solicitor and doctor advise him to use the situation as an opportunity to take a holiday and recommend to Miss Cooper that she return to work.

 A supplier changes its credit terms, causing a financial crisis.
-The local bank manager is unwilling to extend a temporary loan, so Stevens goes to the bank's head office in the City of London and speaks to the bank's managing director, Sir Robert Dysart, but without luck.
+Also, the local bank manager is unwilling to extend a temporary loan, so Stevens goes to the bank's head office in the City of London and speaks to the bank's managing director, Sir Robert Dysart, but without success.
 Finally, Stevens and Morris put up the deeds to their own homes, Palmer raises money on his insurance policy, and, after some grumbling, some of the other workers make up the required sum.